gitlabhq/gitlabhq/doc/ci/quick_start/README.md

 ## 3. Add project to CI

 The next part is to login to GitLab CI.
-Point your browser to the URL you have set GitLab CI or use [ci.gitlab.com](http://ci.gitlab.com/) that is linked to [GitLab.com](http://GitLab.com/).
+Point your browser to the URL you have set GitLab or use [gitlab.com/ci](http://gitlab.com/ci/).

 On the first screen you will see a list of GitLab's projects that you have access to: